tubraunschweig/duely/README.md

     "webpack-dev-server": "~2.3.0"

 ## Authors
-   Till Affeldt
+  * Till Affeldt
-   Marlen Bernier
+  * Marlen Bernier
-   Mike Kenneth Braun
+  * Mike Kenneth Braun
-   Jan Haberlag
-   Frederik Kammer
+  * Frederik Kammer
-   Lars Richard
+  * Lars Richard

 ## Notice about standard conformity
 The implementation of timezones is not conform to the iCal standard specified in "RFC 5545 3.2.19.
 Time Zone Identifier"